 - 406MHz – These PLBs can be used in both marine and land environments and their signals are received by the COSPAS SARSAT satellites, the international satellite system for search and rescue.
 406MHz PLBs are normally equipped with a Global Position System (GPS) receiver, the digital message transmitted by the beacon can contain the GPS-generated position of the beacon.
 Once the signal has been picked up by satellites, emergency services can dispatch to the exact location quickly.

 - 121.5MHz - (International Air Distress [IAD]).
-Only used in marine environments these PLB signals are received by dedicated and bespoke receiver units fitted to aircrafts, vessels and the like.
-These receiver units displaying a homing signal from the 121.5MHz and which allows a bearing to be tracked.
+Only used in marine environments these PLB signals are received by dedicated and bespoke receiver units fitted to aircraft, vessels and the like.
+These receiver units display a homing signal from 121.5MHz and which allows a bearing to be tracked.
 PLBs using 121.5MHz can be manually activated, or automatically activated whether that be from contact with water or inflation of a lifejacket.

 Its works in the following way: